roznet/remotestash/README.md

 You can run `remotestash serve` and this will start a server which will advertise itself on the network.
 By default it will name itself 'USERNAME RemoteStash', but you can use the option `-n myname` to specify the name to use.
 You could run the command as a service on your machine or manually from a terminal.

 The server will behave like a stack, each item you push will move on top of the previous ones.
-You cam then `pull` them out, in that case each pull yields the next item until the stack is empty.
+You can then `pull` them out, in that case each pull yields the next item until the stack is empty.
 Or you can ask for the `last` one, in which case each query for `last` returns the same item.

 ## Client mode